haasn/libplacebo/README.md

 sequence of colorspace transformations and shader passes in order to get the best overall image quality, and so forth.

+**WARNING**: The `renderer` is a WIP component and currently doesn't really do much other than forced bilinear scaling.
+If you trigger any unimplemented paths, it will abort().

 ## Installing

 ### Gentoo